-For an NIW, even if the beneficiary has no employer, he/she may file an NIW petition on behalf of himself/herself.
-A U.S. employer may also file an NIW petition on behalf of the beneficiary.
-Furthermore, the beneficiary can file other immigration petitions under other appropriate categories (such as an EB-1(a) Extraordinary Ability petition) while a National Interest Waiver petition is pending.
+Even if the beneficiary has no employer, he or she may file an NIW petition on behalf of him- or herself.
+Alternatively, a U.S. employer can file an NIW petition on behalf of an alien.
+Additionally, the beneficiary can file other immigration petitions under appropriate or related categories, such as an EB-1A petition, while an NIW petition is pending.

-For more detailed information about the National Interest Waiver, including minimum requirements and USCIS policies, please click on the relevant links on this page:
+Read the USCIS ruling (Matter of Dhanasar) governing NIW here.
+And for more detailed information about the National Interest Waiver, including minimum requirements and USCIS policies, please click on the relevant links on this page: